NickFoodz/Not-Scrabble/README.md

 - Undo button does not re-enable the selected tile from the player's rack.

 Milestone 3
-- Entering a blank tile sometimes does not show the placed tile's letter
+- Entering a blank tile sometimes does not show the placed tile's letter *FIXED*
+- Selecting a tile from the rack and then selecting a second tile from the rack without placement will disable the first

 ***************************************************************************************************************